Frederick Building

 The Frederick Building, also known as the Frederick Hotel, is a six-story historic commercial building across the street from the Keith-Albee Theatre.
-It was built in 1906, with Renaissance architecture designed by James B. Stewart and Edwin N. Alger.
+It was built in 1906, in a Renaissance Revival-inspired design by James B. Stewart and Edwin N. Alger.

-It was listed on the National Register of Historic Places in the Downtown Huntington Historic District in 1986.
+The Frederick Building was listed on the National Register of Historic Places in the Downtown Huntington Historic District in 1986.